jayu/nodemcu-app/README.md

 #### Coming soon

 - 📥 Installing Lua packages from Luarocks or NodeMCU Github repo
-- 🧰 Support for `nodemcu-tool`
 - 🇾 Multi environment support to be able to have different settings for ESP32 and ESP8266
-- 🕶️ watch mode for upload script to focus exclusivelly on coding
+- 🕶️ watch mode for upload script to focus exclusively on coding

 ### TypeScript for micro controllers